-Intended outcome Success criteria 1 Diminishing the difference of all EYPP pupils so they achieve in line with national non PP children in key areas of EYFS curriculum.
-Improved % attainment of disadvantaged pupils % attendance improves For disadvantaged children to reach expected levels Pupil Progress Meetings, data analysis shows the difference between attainment of PP pupils and non PP pupils is diminished or is non existent Pupils eligible for PP make good progress in key areas of EYFS curriculum including phonics Pupils diminish the difference in early reading and mark marking/writing 2 and 3 Increased parental engagement through parental financial support so pupils can access all the enrichment taking place at pre-school Pupils eligible for PP to have a wide range of physical development opportunities and environments that link to their play & learning % of FLO team support Practitioners notes of meetings/communications Increased attendance of PP parents at parental workshops and events en- abling greater support of their children COVID Parents are more actively involved in their children's learning and work with the pre-school to prepare pupils for school Staff to organise enriching experi- ences to enhance the children's un- derstanding and engagement in play Pupils eligible for PP experience a range of life, awe and wonder experi- ences 4 Pupils attend regularly Parents and pupils have positive attitudes to school life
+Intended outcome Success criteria Diminishing the difference of all EYPP pupils so they achieve in line with national non PP children in key areas of EYFS curriculum.
+Improved % attainment of disadvantaged pupils For disadvantaged children to reach expected levels and close the gaps with peers.
+Pupil Progress Meetings, data analysis shows the difference between attainment of PP pupils and non PP pupils is diminished or is non existent.
+Pupils eligible for PP make good progress in key areas of EYFS curriculum including phonics.
+Pupils diminish the difference in early reading and mark marking/writing.
+Pupils have improved oracy and use a wider vocabulary.

-Pupils and parents have a positive attitude to attending pre-school and value school life Pupils who are struggling with school life / being away from parents have wellbeing support % of FLO team support Practitioners notes of meetings/communications FLO team work with families to encourage and build positive relationships Staff work with families to build positive relationships PP parents and pupils complete home learning/engagement with school Pre-school staff have wellbeing training to support the emotional wellbeing of pupils -- ---
+2 and 3 Increased parental engagement through parental financial support so pupils can access all the enrichment taking place at pre-school Pupils eligible for PP to have a wide range of physical development opportunities and environments that link to their play & learning Pupils who require FLO support have access to it.
+Increased attendance of PP parents at parental workshops and events en- abling greater support of their children such as Stay and Play.
+Parents are more actively involved in their children's learning and work with the pre-school to prepare pupils for the move to school.
+Staff organise enriching experiences to enhance the children's understand- ing and engagement in play.
+Pupils eligible for PP experience a range of life, awe and wonder experi- ences.
+Staff organise a wide range of physi- cal opportunities to develop a full range of movements, develop balance and stamina as well as a love of phys- ical activities.
+4 Pupils and parents have a positive attitude to attending pre-school and value school life Pupils who are struggling with school life / being away from parents have wellbeing support Pupils who require FLO support have access to it. % attendance increases Pupils attend regularly Parents and pupils have positive attitudes to school life FLO team work with families to encourage and build positive relationships Staff work with families to build positive relationships PP parents and pupils complete home learning/engagement with school Pre-school staff have wellbeing training to support the emotional wellbeing of pupils Pupils feel safe and happy 5 PP pupils have good routines at home to ensure basic needs are met - sleep routines, bedtime routines, brushing teeth and hair PP parents understand how to keep their children safe online and appropriate online use for the age group PP pupils and parents are supported to develop good routines at home to ensure basic needs are met - sleep routines, bedtime routines, brushing teeth and hair through information sharing, signposting support, offers of early help, role play and sessions in school and parenting support PP parents are supported to ensure that they understand how to keep their